jakecreps/earthshot/README.md

 Once the script is complete, you'll find all of the screenshots in the earthshot folder.

-You can change the zoom level by changing the zoom variagle in earthshot.py to your desired zoom level.
+You can change the zoom level by changing the zoom variable in earthshot.py to your desired zoom level.